Google Maps leads me far away from the actual location of Terttulia, to the throng of thriving, shouting, densely populated Dadar.

 When I finally locate Hotel Parkway, I discover a space emulating a quintessentially ‘Europe in winter’ vibe: sleek grey interiors which emanate a kind of faded elegance more kitsch than girly.

-The pleasantly thick menu reads more like a novel, bound and etched with chic drawings.
+The pleasantly thick menu at Terttulia reads more like a novel, bound and etched with chic drawings.

 Upon perusal however, I am dishearted to read a menu which severely lacks originality – dishes which appear to have been taken straight from an established eatery, right down to the font style and description.